Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to gaining experience or proving one's abilities, especially after going through a learning or initiation process.
-The phrase "earn your wings" cannot be understood literally, as "wings" here refers to a metaphorical symbol of achievement, not actual wings.
+The idiom "earn your wings" cannot be understood literally, as "wings" here refers to a metaphorical symbol of achievement, not actual wings.

 Origin: